-Title / Position: Principal Scientist/Partner

-Qualification(s): BSc (Hons) MSc

-Experience (years/ months): 35 years and two months
+Title / Position: Principal Scientist/Partner Qualification(s): BSc (Hons) MSc Experience (years/ months): 39 years and five months Registration(s):Pr Sci Nat

-hou

-Registration(s):Pr Sci Nat

 EXECUTIVE SUMMARY

 This report investigates the impacts and required mitigation measures associated with the construction and operation of a Conventional Nuclear Power Station (NPS) and associated infrastructure at one site in the Eastern Cape and two sites in the Western Cape.
 The sites have been identified based on site investigations undertaken since the 1980s.
 This EIR covers Site Control and was carried out by SRK Consulting.